 An enduring memory whilst serving at foodbank, is asking a young mother if she’d like a bag of flour that had been donated and she looked at me in puzzlement as she asked me what she should do with it.
 I was a tad flabbergasted to say the least.
-(It’s one of the first things I would have picked up).
+(It’s one of the first things I’d have picked up).

-Obviously not everyone is as hopeless as that when it comes to cooking, In fact a lot of my younger friends can put me to shame with their hints and tips on how to make a little bit stretch a long way.
-I do find it truly worrisome though that many people especially with young children, struggle to put a nutritious home cooked meal on the table yet have no compunction in going to their local fast food outlet to buy their children a ‘happy meal’
+Obviously not everyone is as hopeless as that when it comes to cooking, In fact a lot of my younger friends can put me to shame with their hints and tips on how to make a ‘little bit’ stretch a long way.
+I do find it worrisome though that many people especially with young children, struggle to put a nutritious home cooked meal on the table yet have no compunction in going to their local fast food outlet to buy their children a ‘happy meal’

 Yet I often wonder if some people were to manage their money better and make wiser choices with what they do have to spend, the levels of debt and hardship they endure would decrease, even if only slightly.
 I know a number of people who manage very well on a very limited income because of the wise choices they make when it comes to managing their money.
 I’m not saying its easy to manage on a limited income.
 (I’d never say that).
 What I am saying is sometimes we need to be a bit more mindful of how we spend the money we do have.

 A lot of the food we eat is processed.
 I hasten to add I don’t have a problem with processed food, because it certainly has it’s place.
 I have plenty of tins in my store cupboards, but I use them to supplement other meals as added ingredients etc. I’m talking baked beans, tinned tomatoes, chick peas etc. What I have a problem with is when it becomes a person’s staple diet.
 Sometimes in an emergency it can’t be helped, (Such as emergency foodbank food).
 But long term eating just processed food isn’t conducive to good health.
-There have been a variety of study’s recently showing a diet based on mostly processed food can lead to long term health problems.
+There have been a variety of study’s showing a diet based on mostly processed food can lead to long term health problems.